a2i-dpg/ekShop-doc/admin/SellerFeature.md

 # All Seller

-**This feature allows us to view and change reviews for products in the site**
+**This feature allows us to view and change the list of all the sellers that are registered in the platform**

 ![](images/others/allsellers.png)

-Product reviews refers to reviews that are left by customers for products in the e-commerce website.
-It is defined by the follwoing attributes:

-**Product** this is the product in the website for which the review is made
+The fields by which the sellers are indicated are:

+**Name** which is the name of the seller

+**Phone** which is the phone number of the seller

+**Email address** which is the email address of the seller

+**Verification info** which is a code used to verify this account

+**Approve** is a toggle which determines whether or not this seller is approved to do business in our platform

+**Number of products** is the number of products the seller has listed in the platform

+**Due to seller** is the amount of money that is currently pending to be paid to the seller based on the transactions they have made

 # Payouts

-**This feature allows us to see the payments to be made to sellers in the site**
+**This feature allows us to see the payments made to sellers in the site**

 ![](images/others/payouts.png)

-Product reviews refers to reviews that are left by customers for products in the e-commerce website.
-It is defined by the follwoing attributes:

-**Product** this is the product in the website for which the review is made

 # Payout Requests